My husband has stated frequently and loudly that he thinks I might have a plant problem. He might be right.

 These plants are all low maintenance and great for dipping your toes into the houseplant world.
 I’ve purchased several plants over the last year and these four have survived (and thrived!) through my “I don’t know what the heck I’m doing” stage.
 If they can survive me, they can survive you.

-Aloe Vera is a succulent that requires very little attention.
+Aloe Vera is a tremendous succulent that requires very little attention.
 Give it a sunny spot and it’s happy.
 I water my little one about once every 2 weeks and it just keeps growing!

 These plants are pretty resilient.
 I left town for a week or so and gave my dear husband specific instructions for taking care of the plants.
 He got confused (or didn’t read them) and watered my aloe plant several times, totally drowning it.
 This little guy had a couple of the bottom leaves rot off, but bounced right back to life after spending some time drying out.